All City School Orchestra to Feature More

 Los Angeles, Calif.

 -- A citywide student orchestra of more than 150 of the area's

-brightest students from two dozen Los Angeles area elementary schools will present a one-hour program of classical and
+brightest students from two dozen Los Angeles area elementary schools presented a one-hour program of classical and

 popular music at the 16th Annual All Schools Elementary Honor Orchestra Concert in UCLA’s

 Schoenberg Hall on Saturday, May 3, 2014.
-The orchestra will present the concert twice to accommodate ticket demand with shows at 10:00 AM and 11:30 AM.
+The orchestra presented the concert twice to accommodate ticket demand with shows at 10:00 AM and 11:30 AM.

 The performance, produced by conductor Larry

-Newman, features the children’s symphony, a jazz ensemble, a string ensemble and a student vocalist singing People with full orchestra accompaniment in recognition of the 50th anniversary of the Barbra Streisand recording.
+Newman, featured the children’s symphony, a jazz ensemble, a string ensemble and a student vocalist singing People with full orchestra accompaniment in recognition of the 50th anniversary of the Barbra Streisand recording.

 The orchestra's annual broadcast performances from Schoenberg Hall have garnered three Los Angeles Area Emmy Awards in the Children/Youth Programming category.

 “These students are exceptionally